-Prapatna Beach is pretty much on the other end of the spectrum to Pokonji Dol when it comes to the number of visitors.
-As it’s situated on the north of the island, close to Jesla, you’ll find far fewer tourists here.
+Prapatna Beach is pretty much on the other end of the spectrum from Pokonji Dol when it comes to the number of visitors.
+As it’s situated on the north of the island, close to Jelsa, you’ll find far fewer tourists here.

 The peace and tranquillity create a secret haven that feels intimate and special.

 #3 Admire some incredible views from Fortica Fortress

 North of the square in Hvar Town and up some steps, you’ll find Fortica Fortress, known by the locals as Španjola.

 The long and dynamic history of Fortica Fortress